 Happy Birthday!
 Get well soon!
 Congratulations!
 Merry Christmas!

-Whatever you need to say, say it with a Luxuread Box: the perfect gift of "me time" for the fantasy fiction lover!
+Whatever you need to say, say it with a Luxuread Box: the perfect gift of "me time" for the True Crime fiction lover!

 This box is ready to ship, and contains:

 - The Killing in the Consulate: Investigating the Life & Death of Jamal Khashoggi

 - Lavender hand cream, by Crabtree & Evelyn

 After Washington Post journalist Jamal Khashoggi was filmed going in to the Saudi consulate in Turkey, he was never seen alive again.
 What happened next turned into a major international scandal, now finally pieced together by Channel 4's BAFTA award-winning Foreign Affairs Correspondent Jonathan Rugman.